MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 The following terms and concepts are useful in discussions of inventory allocation:

 - **Allocation group** – The group that owns the allocation, such as a sales channel, customer group, or order type.
 - **Allocation group value** – The value of each allocation group.
-For example, "web" or "store" might be the value of a sales channel allocation group, whereas "VIP" or "normal" might be the value of a customer allocation group.
+For example, "web" or "store" could be the values of a sales channel allocation group, and "VIP" or "normal" might be the values of a customer allocation group.
 - **Allocation hierarchy** – A means to combine allocation groups in a hierarchically.
-For example, you can define channel as hierarchy level 1, region as level 2, and customer group as level 3.
+For example, you could define "channel" as hierarchy level 1, "region" as level 2, and "customer group" as level 3.
 During inventory allocation, you must follow the allocation hierarchy sequence when you specify the value of the allocation group.
-For example, you might allocate 200 red bikes to the web channel, the London region, and the VIP customer group.
+For example, you might allocate 200 red bikes in priority order to the web channel, the London region, and the VIP customer group.
-- **Available to allocate** – The virtual common pool that indicates the quantity available for further allocation.
-It's a calculated measure that you can freely define using your own formula.
+- **Available to allocate** – The virtual common pool that indicates the quantity available for further allocation, which is a calculated measure that you can define using your own formula.
 If you're also using the soft reservation feature, it is recommended that you use the same formula to calculate available-to-allocate and available-to-reserve quantities.
 - **Allocated** – A physical measure that shows the allocated quota that can be consumed by the allocation groups.
 - **Consumed** – A physical measure that indicates quantities that have been consumed against the original allocated quantity.
 As numbers are added to this physical measure, the allocated physical measure is automatically reduced.